 Some people can live and function normally with a torn ACL.
 However, most people complain that their knee is unstable and may "give out" with physical activity.
 Unrepaired ACL tears can lead to further knee damage.
 You are also less likely to return to the same level of sports without the ACL.

 Next week, we will examine the treatment options for ACL injuries and the risks involved in this treatments.
-As always, if you have experienced a knee injury, please don’t wait for your family doctor.
+As always, if you have experienced a knee injury or knee pain please don’t wait for your family doctor.
 When you leave the emergency room, take the short drive to Gonzales, Louisiana and visit Excel Rehabilitation Services on Burnside Ave.
 You will receive personal care from a professional physical therapist!